 For the 2022-2023 Season, there are 2 legal drones: the CoDrone EDU and the Parrot Mambo.

 The CoDrone EDU can be ordered from Robolink for $214.99.
-The Parrot Mambo is hard to find/order at this time.
+The Parrot Mambo has been discontinued and is out of stock.

 You can purchase field and game elements from Drone Competition Gates.